ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 {% endhighlight %}

 The above already requires the user to be familiar with typeclasses, lazy evaluation and a couple standard typeclasses (Monoid and Monad).

+Let's take the last parameter of `req` as a concrete example